 All AU community members must follow the Health and Safety Guidelines and Communicable Diseases Policy and Directives.
-Face coverings are required on campus and six feet of physical distancing must be maintained.
+Face coverings are required on campus, including indoors at all times and outdoors when in groups of 25 or more people.
 Wash your hands regularly.

 Below are links that explain social distancing, isolation, and quarantine, as well as recognizing COVID-19 symptoms, and what to do if you think you might have the virus.